 Overview

-The Higher Education Leadership Program, formally known as the Administrative Management Program, is a long-standing collaboration between Cornell and EACUBO.
+The Higher Education Leadership Program, formerly known as the Administrative Management Program, is a longstanding collaboration between Cornell and EACUBO.

 Schedule subject to change.